 In essence, and especially in contrast with the previous example, we see a pattern emerging.
-And it points irrevocably to the need for your company to be able to adjust and transform to the evolution of technology.
+And it points irrevocably to the need for your company to be able to adjust and transform into the evolution of technology.
 Smart business embraces the tenets of evolution: transformation and strategy.
 The trends are blatant and the intelligent executive is well-prepared at the helm of the ship to embrace the waves in a world of technology that is continually changing how business is done.

 - Fall of ISDN in Australia, the rise of SIP and your migration plan